latika-wadhwa/dataform_reusable_scd2/README.md

 **Example Use case**

-The source table for SCD2 is a staging table that follows **append only** and gets it's data everyday from a source 'dataform_scd.source_data'(as below).
-The unique key combination for this table is data_source and account_number
+The source table for SCD2 is a staging table that follows **append only** and gets it's data everyday from a source 'dataform_scd.source_data' (as below).
+The unique key combination for this table is data_source and account_number.
 ![image](https://user-images.githubusercontent.com/48508718/194395428-5d291eff-e8eb-4e2c-9462-e5c27838b584.png)

 The data from the source table is appended to `dataform_scd.source_data_scd_updates` The unique key combination for this table is data_source, account_number and updated_at.
-As mentioned above and for this use case the `dataform_scd.source_data_scd_updates` is the source for our SCD2 process.
+As mentioned above and for this use case, the `dataform_scd.source_data_scd_updates` is the source for our SCD2 process.
 Even though we are not doing any calculations in this use case, the `dataform_scd.source_data_scd_updates` stands for the staging table in a real world scenario which would have data in usable format.
 ![image](https://user-images.githubusercontent.com/48508718/194400484-40ea182e-0047-4ba3-9e9d-9f98854cfff8.png)

 **Input Parameter**